alexandercerutti/Simple-Telegram-Installer/README.md

         ./installTelegram.sh --auto <path-to-archive>.tar.xz

-The _telegram.tar.xz archive_ is an archive already downloaded by telegram by the website of via the script.
+_** TEMPORARY DISABLED **_ The _telegram.tar.xz archive_ is an archive already downloaded by telegram by the website of via the script.
 The _extracted folder_ is a folder extracted from telegram.tar.xz, called **telegram** or **Telegram**.
 _download from the web_, will download telegram from the official website.